 Testing Paint Samples

-Since colors can appear differently depending on lighting conditions and surrounding elements, you should try out paint samples before committing to a particular shade.
+Since colors can appear differently depending on lighting conditions and surrounding elements, you should always try out paint samples before committing to a particular shade.

 One practical and mess-free way to test paint colors is using peel-and-stick paint samples.
 I recommend using Samplize.